Toghon Temür: Crises and the Red Turban Rebellion (1344–1368)

-Relations with other nations
+Relations with other states

 Avignon Papacy

-Monument in honor of the rebuilding of the Temple of Yan Hui in Qufu in Year 9 of the Zhizheng era (1349).
+Stele recording the rebuilding of the Temple of Yan Hui in Qufu, dated to the ninth year of the Zhizheng era (1349).

-Pope John XXII and Pope Benedict XII successfully extended a network of Catholic churches throughout the Mongol Empire from Crimea to China between 1317 and 1343.
-The archbishop of Khanbaliq, John of Montecorvino, died in 1328.
-With the backing of Toghon Temür, the Alans wrote to Pope Benedict XII in 1336 asking for a new metropolitan.
-In 1338, the pope sent back the embassy headed by Giovanni de' Marignolli, who stayed at Beijing three or four years.
-They brought gifts for Toghon Temür that included fine European horses.
+Pope John XXII and Pope Benedict XII extended a network of Catholic churches across the Mongol domains from Crimea to China between 1317 and 1343.
+After the death of the archbishop of Khanbaliq, John of Montecorvino, in 1328, the Alan community in the capital wrote to Pope Benedict XII in 1336, with Toghon Temür's support, requesting a new metropolitan.
+In 1338 the pope dispatched an embassy led by Giovanni de' Marignolli, who remained in Khanbaliq for three or four years.
+The embassy brought Toghon Temür gifts that included fine European horses.